pytest-dev/pytest/doc/en/fixture.rst

 "Fixtures", in the literal sense, are each of the **arrange** steps and data.
 They're everything that test needs to do its thing.

-At a basic level, test functions request fixtures by declaring them as arguments, as in the ``test_ehlo(smtp_connection):`` in the previous example.

 In pytest, "fixtures" are functions you define that serve this purpose.
 But they don't have to be limited to just the **arrange** steps.
 They can provide the **act** step, as well, and this can be a powerful technique for designing more